sachinrajsharma/Getting-and-Cleaning-Data-Course-Project/README.md

  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 This is a R Programming project of Coursera Data Science Course- Getting and Cleaning Data.
 The name of the source file is run_analysis.R.
-This sourse file of R script will do the following as per the requiremen of this project :
+This sourse file of R script will do the following as per the requirement of this project :

 Step 1.
 Importing the data of activity, subject and feature info.
 Read data from the files into the variables.